Let It Ride

-There are few games as exciting on CasinoSmash as Let It Ride, a poker-style casino game where players try to get the best possible five-card poker hand while minimizing losses by strategically deciding whether to pull back wagers or let them ride.
+There are few games like Let It Ride, a poker-style casino game where players try to get the best possible five-card poker hand while minimizing losses by strategically deciding whether to pull back wagers or let them ride.

 In order to win, players must have a pair of tens or better (obviously, if a player start with a pair of tens or better in the first free cards they’ll want to let all of their wagers ride as they’re guaranteed to win).